tomBoddaert/meta_match/README.md

 In this example, if 'deinit' is called with a type that does not have a 'deinit' function, nothing happens but you could add a compile error, or you could run a default function.
+If 'deinit' is run with a type that does have a matching 'deinit' function, then the type's 'deinit' function is called.